ieee-vgtc/ieeevis.org/year/2019/info/presenter-information/speakers-and-presenters.md

 layout: main-2019
 permalink: /year/2019/info/presenter-information/speakers-and-presenters
 ---
-VIS Paper presenters have 20 minutes --- including questions --- for their talk.
+VIS Paper presenters have 15 minutes --- including questions --- for their talk.
+Please be respectful of this time limit.

+VIS **Short Paper** presenters have 10 minutes --- including questions --- for their talk.
+The suggestion is 7 minutes for the presentation and 3 minutes for questions.
 Please be respectful of this time limit.

 All meeting rooms will be equipped with a projector with a minimum native resolution of 1280 X 800.
 Each room is equipped with a "state